On turbulent relations: Introduction

-A key concept in the analysis of the complexity of Polish group actions (classification by countable structures and generic ergodicity) is that of turbulence, introduced by Hjorth~\cite{MR1725642}.
+A key concept in the analysis of the complexity of Polish group actions (classification by countable structures and generic ergodicity) is that of turbulence, introduced by Hjorth~\cite{Hjorth2000}.
 For a Polish group action to be turbulent, not only the action must be highly complex (transitive, minimal) but the group itself must be highly complex (actions of locally compact groups are not turbulent).
+Precisely, the action is turbulent when its orbits are dense and meager, and its local orbits are somewhere dense, where the local orbits are the orbits of any restriction of the given action to a local action of an open identity neighborhood in the group on an open subset of the space.
+If a Polish action \(G\curvearrowright X\) is turbulent, then \(E_G^X\) is generically \(E_{S_\infty}^Y\)-ergodic for any Polish \(S_\infty\)-space \(Y\) \cite[Theorem~3.18]{Hjorth2000}; in particular, \(E_G^X\) is not classifiable by isomorphism classes of countable structures.
+Moreover, assuming that \(E_G^X\) is Borel in \(X\times X\) for a Polish action \(G\curvearrowright X\), then \(E_G^X\) is not classifiable by isomorphism classes of countable structures if and only if \(X\) has a continuously \(G\)-embedded turbulent Polish \(G\)-space \cite{Hjorth2002}.

+The relations of being at finite Gromov-Hausdorff distance and being quasi-isometric in the Gromov space \(\MM_*\) are not reducible to an equivalence relation given by a Polish group action \cite{AlvarezCandel:Non-reduction}.
+In particular, these equivalence relations are not classifiable by isomorphism classes of countable structures.
+However it makes sense to study whether they are generically \(E_{S_\infty}^Y\)-ergodic for any Polish \(S_\infty\)-space \(Y\), which could be done by using some appropriate version of turbulence.
+Therefore, the theory of turbulence for group actions needs to be amplified to a theory of turbulence for more general equivalence relations.
+This amplification is carried out in this paper for a class of uniform equivalence relations, which includes interesting examples like the above metric equivalence relations on the Gromov space.